-- The growth of mobile traffic and development of cloud technologies in the late 2000s.
+- The growth of mobile traffic and the development of cloud technologies in the late 2000s.

 - The introduction of the Internet of Things and entire ecosystems around the information provider.

-Then a bolt from the blue broke out and an unexpected new player entered the arena – the COVID-19 pandemic.
+Then, out of the blue, an unexpected new player entered the arena: the COVID-19 pandemic.

 Impact of COVID-19 on Media and Gaming Trends

 The above-mentioned WEF study was prepared in 2015, and little has changed in the market since then.
-The entertainment industry needed a massive boost to fuel its digital transformation, and it got it.
+The entertainment industry needed a big push for digital transformation, and it got it.

-The coronavirus pandemic swept the world in the first months of 2020, forcing the governments of many countries to take unprecedented measures at the cost of interrupting economic life: billions of people were ordered to stay at home for weeks.
-Many recluses suddenly have a lot of free time, which radically changed the structure of information consumption.
+The coronavirus pandemic swept the world in the first months of 2020, forcing many governments to take unprecedented measures at the cost of disrupting economic life: billions of people were ordered to stay at home for weeks.
+Many recluses suddenly got a lot of free time, which radically changed the structure of information consumption.

-From January 1, 2020 to August 13, 2020 – the day Fortnite was removed from the App Store and Google Play due to a disagreement with Apple – Epic’s battle royale ranked fourth in revenue of these games globally, collecting about $ 290 million.
-If we consider only App Store sales, Fortnite came in third with nearly $280 million, behind PUBG Mobile and Knives Out.
+From January 1, 2020, to August 13, 2020 – the day Fortnite was removed from the App Store and Google Play due to disagreements with Apple – Epic’s battle royale ranked fourth in revenue of these games globally, collecting about $ 290 million.
+Looking at App Store sales alone, Fortnite came in third with nearly $280 million, behind only PUBG Mobile and Knives Out.

 The Kevuru Games team is proud to say that we have also set our hand to promoting Fortnite and attracting more players to it.
-One of the points of their special interest is skins, that is, the visual appearance of the character for the next game session.
-Despite the fact that the game is free and the in-game currency can be obtained without any real additions, simply by entering the game every day or completing tasks, many prefer to speed up the procedure and buy their favorite skins and additional items for them: weapons, bags, backpacks and even pets.
+One of the points of their particular interest is skins, that is, the appearance of the character for the next game session.
+Despite the fact that the game is free and in-game currency can be obtained without any real investment, just by entering the game every day or completing tasks, many people prefer to speed up the procedure and buy their favorite skins and additional items for them: weapons, bags, backpacks, and even pets.

-Kevuru Games’ contribution to Fortnite Our artists have created about 120 unique concept art skins for this mega-popular game.
-Many of them have become top-ranked: players shoot video reviews with them, admire the harmony of the image and even make cosplay of the most beloved ones.
-In addition to character concepts, we also deal with environment and asset concepts, carefully analyzing the original information and sources and creating an authentic jaw-dropping product.
+Our artists created about 120 unique concept art skins for this mega-popular game.
+Many of them became top-notch.
+Players shoot video reviews with them, admire the harmony of the image, and even make a cosplay of the most beloved ones.

 Game Design Trends Transforming the Entertainment Market